Admissions to AY2020-21 Undergraduate Programmes

-You are offering the Singapore-Cambridge GCE 'A' level Examination in the English medium and must have obtained all of the following:
+If you are applying using the Singapore-Cambridge GCE 'A' level Examination in the English medium, you need to obtain the following:

-- A minimum of 'S' grade in H1 MTL or General Studies in Chinese or H2 Mother Tongue Language & Literature (MTLL) taken at 'A' level
+- a minimum of 'S' grade in H1 MTL or General Studies in Chinese or H2 Mother Tongue Language & Literature (MTLL) taken at 'A' level; or

-- Pass in MTL ‘B’ syllabus taken at ‘A’ level
+- pass in MTL ‘B’ syllabus taken at ‘A’ level; or

-- A minimum of D7 in Higher MTL taken at 'O' level
+- a minimum of D7 in Higher MTL taken at 'O' level; or

 A Mother Tongue subject (Chinese/Malay/Tamil) taken at a separate sitting of the GCE 'A' level examination is acceptable for purpose of admission.
 H1 non-Tamil Indian Language (Bengali, Gujarati, Hindi, Punjabi and Urdu) or H1 Foreign Language (French, German, Japanese) may be taken in lieu of MTL.